-There’s a few different fabrics that can be used for clothing and textiles that are claimed to be sustainable or eco friendly.
+There’s different fabrics that can be used for clothing and textiles that are claimed to be sustainable or eco friendly in various ways.

 In this short guide, we look at how Hemp rates in terms of sustainability and eco friendliness according to different measures.